zencart/documentation/content/user/installing/enable_ssl.md

 # 2\.
 Make sure SSL is working

 FIRST, make sure you've got SSL enabled on your hosting account.
 Work with your hosting company to get a certificate installed and to purchase one if necessary.
-As mentioned above, IT IS RECOMMENDED THAT YOU REGISTER IT TO YOUR "[www."](http://www.%22) address, such as `www.YOURSITE.com` (and not just "YOURSITE.com"), or alias it to both URL forms.
+As mentioned above, IT IS RECOMMENDED THAT YOU REGISTER IT TO YOUR `www` address, such as `www.YOURSITE.com` (and not just "YOURSITE.com"), or alias it to both URL forms.

 - Can you get to `https://www.YOURSITE.com` ?
 - If not, ask your hosting company how to do it.